materiaraiding/materiaraiding-old/ucob.md

 <img src="./assets/images/ucobthunder.png" alt="UCOB Markers" style="height: 300px">

 {% glossary Doom %} will apply to two players (6s and 10s). {% glossary Wings of Salvation %} will target a party member and the party should rotate **clockwise** around the boss.
 Shortest {% glossary Doom %} timer takes the small puddle after {% glossary Wings of Salvation %} explodes.
-Another {% glossary Wings of Salvation %} and {% glossary Doom %} cleanse following that. {% glossary Bahamuts Claw %} will happen during {% glossary Doom %} cleanses.
+Another {% glossary Wings of Salvation %} and {% glossary Doom %} cleanse following that. {% glossary Bahamut's Claw %} will happen during {% glossary Doom %} cleanses.

 You should be taking the cleanse puddle when your Doom is less than **5 seconds**.